 It becomes convenient when the kiddos want something fast on a busy weeknight!

-- Always use fresh garlic because pre-made crushed will not give you the fresh flavour
+- Always use fresh garlic because pre-made crushed will not give you a fresh flavour.

 - Opt for the thickest coconut cream/milk you can find.
 Otherwise, your curry will be too runny.